neondatabase/website/content/docs/community/contribution-guide.md

 Capitalize names of:

 - Neon tiers and plans.
-For example, Neon Free Tier.
+For example, "Neon Free Tier".
 - Third-party organizations, software, and products.
 Kubernetes, Git, and Vercel.
 - Methods or methodologies.
 Continuous Integration, Continuous Deployment, etc.